varya/steroids/_posts/steroids_npm/2013-05-31-installing.markdown

 ## Manual install on Linux

-The `sh` command doesn't work with certain Linux versions.
+The `sh` command might not work with certain Linux distributions.
 You need to install NVM manually:

 ### Install dependencies
 <pre class="terminal">